 - our professional advisors, including auditors and lawyers;

 - payment system operators and financial institutions; and

 - organisations authorised by us to conduct promotional, research and/or marketing activities.

 We take reasonable steps to ensure that third parties that we disclose your personal information protect your privacy to the same standard expected of us.

-If you have provided us with your personal information for the express or implied purposes of receiving direct marketing, you hereby consent to us, other companies in the GBGM Group and our business partners using your personal information to advertise or send you information about their products and services which we think may be of interest to you.
+If you have provided us with your personal information for the express or implied purposes of receiving direct marketing, you hereby consent to us, and our business partners using your personal information to advertise or send you information about their products and services which we think may be of interest to you.

 You will be given the opportunity to "opt out" or unsubscribe from receiving direct marketing communications from us.
 Alternatively, you may contact us at the address below to “opt out” of, or unsubscribe from, any future communications.
 HS will use all reasonable endeavours to comply with that request within a reasonable period, and in any event, within five business days.